-Senior Brittni Cumberland created her own internship this summer with the WesternNew York Nuclear Service Center near West Valley, N.Y.
+Senior Brittni Cumberland had an intense internship this summer with the WesternNew York Nuclear Service Center near West Valley, N.Y.

 The environmental studies major from Effort worked with the New YorkState Energy Research and Development Authority.

 She spent her summer monitoring the environmental impact of radioactive wastes left over from the area's history with a nuclear reprocessing facility run by Nuclear Fuel Services Inc. from 1966 to 1975.